systechafrica/MSS-Documentation/docs/src/videotutorials/index.md

 ---
-title: FundMaster Admin Panel
+title: Admin Panel
 ---

-# FundMaster Admin Panel
+# Admin Panel

 This categories of videos shows how different configurations and processes are done in the fundMaster Admin panel: